LINBIT VSAN User Guide

 -

-A virtualization platform, such as VMware ESXi.
+A virtualization platform, such as VMware ESXi

 -

-Unrestricted internet access for all VSAN virtual machines.[1]
+Unrestricted Internet access for all VSAN virtual machines[1]

 3.1.
-Number of Nodes
+Number of nodes

-It is also possible to install LINBIT VSAN directly to physical machines, eliminating the need for any hypervisor software to be present at all.
-Since LINBIT VSAN is based on the AlmaLinux operating system, their guidelines for creating a physical installation medium apply.
-For a guide on how to write the LINBIT VSAN image to a physical medium, please refer to the AlmaLinux Wiki page on the subject.
-Simply use the LINBIT VSAN appliance image in place of the AlmaLinux image. |
+| Alternatively, you can install LINBIT VSAN directly to physical machines, eliminating the need for any hypervisor software.
+Because LINBIT VSAN is based on the AlmaLinux operating system, AlmaLinux guidelines for creating a physical installation medium apply.
+For a guide on how to write the LINBIT VSAN image to a physical medium, refer to the AlmaLinux Wiki page on the subject.
+When following the AlmaLinux Wiki instructions, simply use the LINBIT VSAN appliance image in place of the AlmaLinux image. |

 -